 Sift flour, baking powder, and salt together, add to batter mix.
 Stir in melted butter.
 Beat egg whites stiff, then fold gently into batter.

 Bake on hot greased griddle or pan.
 Serve with syrup, honey, or jelly.
-This vintage pancake recipe makes about 40 small pancakes.
+This old fashioned pancake recipe makes about 40 small pancakes.

 There's nothing better tasting for breakfast or lunch than a stack of hot pancakes.
-Try these tasty topping suggestions with your favorite old fashioned pancake recipes:
+Here's a variety of tasty topping suggestions to use with your favorite old fashioned pancake recipe:

-Drop scones are also known in the U.K. as Scotch Pancakes.
+Scottish pancakes are also known in the U.K. as Drop Scones.
 They are similar to the North American pancake, but they are usually made thicker and a wee bit smaller.

 Queen Elizabeth made these tasty pancakes for President Dwight D. Eisenhower during his August 1959 visit to Balmoral Castle in Scotland.

-Her Majesty later enclosed a copy of her favorite homemade pancake recipe with a handwritten letter to Eisenhower in January 1960.
+Her Majesty later enclosed a copy of her favorite recipe for drop scones with a handwritten letter to Eisenhower in January 1960.

 4 teacups flour